aewshopping/ssg-deploy-test/src/posts/reviews/2021-12-03-review-a_curious_history_of_sex.md

 However the book is a clear success in its primary aim which is to bring into the light sex from different times and places, so we can understand our own attitudes and behaviour.
 As Lister concludes:

->> “We must keep talking about sex.
+>> We must keep talking about sex.
 We must keep educating children about sex, and not just about what happens when a sperm gets its hands on an egg.
 We must talk about consent, pleasure, masturbation, pornography, love, relationships and our own bodies.
 Because the only way we will dispel shame is to drag sex out in the open and have a good long look at it.
-History has shown us how damaging shaming sexual practices, in all their myriad forms, can be.”
+History has shown us how damaging shaming sexual practices, in all their myriad forms, can be.
->>>
 >>> Kate Lister, A Curious History of Sex

 A statement to reflect on while munching through my breakfast cereal^[A racy mix of Jordan’s muesli and Kellogg’s bran flakes].